mtdiedrich/JT2/README.md

 ## TODO
+* Utilize global variables and, where necessary, classes to prevent call on import
 * Add URL links to DB table
 * Better download logic (?)
 * Auto-scheduler on Ubuntu with appropriate logging